 When organizations consider various approaches to single (or reduced) sign-on, they generally need to know:

-The short answer, in general, is "yes."
+The short answer is usually "yes."

 The longer answer is more nuanced: